mttaggart/entropyscan-rs/README.md

 ## Stage 1: Recursion!

 Now we add the ability to handle entire directories, by recursively collecting viable targets (true files) from our parent path argument.
 We also begin to use `PathBuf` correctly.

+## Stage 2: Minimum Entropy

+As our goal is to find suspiciously entropic files, it might be useful to be able to set a minimum entropy, under which the tool does not report.
+In this stage, this is handled by a positional argument.

+Also, now that we have two arguments, we include a little `usage()` function, but this is quickly going to become annoying.
+I wonder if there's a better way to handle CLI args in Rust...